-Straight out of the bag, the nibs are recognizable as chocolate, but they’re also dry and bitter—hardly the chocolate lover’s dream of that sweet, creamy goodness of a standard “chocolate bar.”
-Some people sprinkle their cocoa nibs on their morning oatmeal, or add them to smoothies, granola or trail mix, whose other ingredients help balance the bitterness.
+- Or nibble on nibs.
+Nibs can be dry and bitter—hardly the chocolate lover’s dream of that sweet, creamy goodness of a standard “chocolate bar” so some people sprinkle their cocoa nibs on their morning oatmeal, or add them to smoothies, granola or trail mix, whose other ingredients help balance the bitterness.

 Also, chocolate contains significant amounts of the stimulants caffeine and theobromine.
 If you’re staying away from coffee and other caffeine-containing products, go lightly on the chocolate.

 Important.
 Keep your chocolate treats and nibs away from family pets, especially dogs.
 The theobromine in chocolate is toxic and can be fatal to dogs.
 Theobromine is 10 times more concentrated in dark chocolate than milk chocolate.

 If you have a dog, don’t even mulch your plants with that attractive, sweet-smelling cocoa-shell mulch, unless you choose a brand that’s theobromine-free.
 Fortunately, most dogs don’t eat cocoa shells, but those few who do may suffer adverse reactions.